fermyon/installer/digitalocean/README.md

       value for constructing Hippo and Bindle URLs
   - 1 custom VPC
     - Name: `${var.vpc_name}` (default: `fermyon-vpc`)
-    - Note: if this is the first VPC in a region, it will be default VPC, so this VPC can't delete by `vagrant destroy`.
+    - Note: if this is the first VPC in a region, it will be default VPC, so this VPC can't delete by `terraform destroy`.
   - 6 custom firewalls
     - Inbound connections allowed for ports 22, 80 and 443
       - see `var.allowed_inbound_cidr_blocks` for allowed origin IP addresses